Design Patterns: Introduction

 They warn that the implementation of a subclass can become so bound up with the implementation of its parent class that any change in the parent's implementation will force the subclass to change.
 Furthermore, they claim that a way to avoid this is to inherit only from abstract classes—but then, they point out that there is minimal code reuse.

 Using inheritance is recommended mainly when adding to the functionality of existing components, reusing most of the old code and adding relatively small amounts of new code.

 To the authors, 'delegation' is an extreme form of object composition that can always be used to replace inheritance.
 Delegation involves two objects: a 'sender' passes itself to a 'delegate' to let the delegate refer to the sender.
 Thus the link between two parts of a system are established only at runtime, not at compile-time.
 The Callback article has more information about delegation.

-The authors also discuss so-called parameterized types, which are also known as generics (Ada, Eiffel, Java, C#, VB.NET, and Delphi) or templates (C++).
+The authors also discuss so-called parameterized types, which are also known as generics (Ada, Eiffel, Java, C#, Visual Basic (.NET), and Delphi) or templates (C++).
 These allow any type to be defined without specifying all the other types it uses—the unspecified types are supplied as 'parameters' at the point of use.

 The authors admit that delegation and parameterization are very powerful but add a warning: